Why People Abuse Abuse is never okay. Learn why people abuse.

 Regardless of the circumstances of your relationship or past, no one ever deserves to be abused and you’re never responsible for your partner’s abusive actions.

-Domestic violence can also strain the people who witness, intervene, or simply recognize the tragic realities of relationship abuse.
+Domestic violence can also strain the people who witness, intervene, or recognize the tragic realities of relationship abuse.
 It can be painful and draining — physically, mentally, emotionally, and financially — to watch the people in our lives abuse or be abused.
-In that regard, we are all impacted by any and all forms of abuse, and it’s on each of us to take steps in our daily interactions to end and prevent future abusive behavior.
+In that regard, we are all impacted by any and all forms of abuse.
+This means it’s on each of us to take steps in our daily interactions to end and prevent future abusive behavior.

 Beyond the physical risks of leaving an abusive relationship, there are countless other reasons why people stay in their relationships.
 Survivors deserve to be supported in their decision-making and empowered to reclaim control over their own lives—no matter the circumstances.